 Teaching Conferences

-In our Medical Grand Rounds, UAB Faculty and visiting professors present on topics of clinical relevance and cutting edge research.
-Third-year Fellows, especially those in the Physician Scientist Track, are expected to present their research results in a one-hour session towards the second half of their third year.
+In our Pulmonary and Critical Care Grand Rounds, UAB Faculty and visiting professors present on topics of clinical relevance and cutting edge research.
+Third-year Fellows, especially those in the Physician Scientist Track, are expected to present their research results towards the second half of their third year.

 Research Opportunities

 The Clinical Scholar Track is designed for fellows who wish to pursue a career in academics with a focus on teaching and clinical care, and for those who plan to enter private clinical practice.
-Fellows on this track will complete 22-30 months of clinical time with 6-14 months protected for research.
+Fellows on this track will complete 22-30 months of clinical time with 6-14 months protected for scholarly work.
 Fellows on the Clinical Scholar Track are required to complete a scholarly project.
 This project can be a research, quality improvement, educational, or clinically-based project, with a tangible outcome such as an abstract, manuscript, review, curriculum, or new process.

 Let's get acquainted